eregis/eregis.github.io/blog/_posts/2024-11-05-sampling-univariate-gaussian.md

 $$g(x) = \frac{1}{\sqrt{2 \pi}} e^{-\frac{x^2}{2}}$$

-Clearly, at any given point $y$, we can calculate the PDF at $y$ using only elementary operations/functions (in this case, squaring and exponentiation).
+Clearly, at any given point $x$, we can calculate the PDF at $x$ using only elementary operations/functions (in this case, squaring and exponentiation).
 But what about the CDF?
 The standard expression for the CDF $\Phi$ of the normal distribution is